aminerachyd/archiver/README.md

 ## Description

 An API to archive and store files.
-Currently only supports Azure Blob Storage.
+Currently supports Azure Blob Storage and file system storage.

 ## Deployment